Description

 Pests and Diseases

 Common pests include aphids, spider mites, fruit flies, and birds.
 Control with insecticidal soap, netting, and prompt harvesting.
-Diseases such as Botrytis (grey mould) and rust can appear in humid conditions—ensure good airflow and remove infected material.
+Diseases such as Botrytis and rust can appear in humid conditions.
+Ensure good airflow and remove infected material.

 Safety

-Raspberry fruit is edible, but other parts of the plant—leaves, roots, and canes—should not be consumed.
-While safe to touch, the canes do produce some thorns despite being nearly thornless, so handle with care and supervise children and pets around plants.
+Raspberry fruit is edible, but other parts of the plant, such as leaves, roots, and canes, should not be consumed.
+Although considered near thornless, the canes may still produce small thorns, so it’s best to handle them with care and supervise children and pets around plants.

 Supplied as bare-rooted canes.